About Venkateswara Temple (Tirumala)

 Located in Tirupathi, the “spiritual capital of Andhra Pradesh,” the Venkateswara Temple, or the Sri Venkateswara Swamy Vaari Temple, is one of the most prominent ones of all.
 Situated atop the hill town of Tirumala, this temple is one of the wealthiest religious sites in the world in terms of the donations it receives from devotees and pilgrims.

-The temple’s central deity, Venkateswara, is believed to be an avatar of Lord Vishnu incarnated on Earth to save the human race from the trials and tribulations of Kali Yuga.
-Consequently, the temple is also known as Kaliyuga Vaikuntha.
+The temple is also known as Kaliyuga Vaikuntha because its central deity, Venkateswara, is believed to be an avatar of Lord Vishnu incarnated on Earth to save the human race from the trials and tribulations of Kali Yuga.

 History of Venkateswara Temple (Tirumala)

-While the early history of the temple is shrouded in mystery, construction began in 300 CE and continued over a somewhat extended period.
+Construction of the temple began in 300 CE and continued over an extended period, although the early history of the temple remains shrouded in mystery.
 The temple received its first recorded endowment from the Pallava Queen Samavai in 966 CE.
-Since then, the Pallava Dynasty in the 9th century, the Chola Dynasty in the 10th century, and the Vijayanagar Pradhans in the 14th and 15th centuries patronised the Venkateshwara Swamy temple.
+Since then, the Pallava Dynasty in the 9th century, the Chola Dynasty in the 10th century, and the Vijayanagar Pradhans in the 14th and 15th centuries patronized the Venkateshwara Swamy temple.

 In the modern era, the temple’s administrative rights have passed through many hands, starting with Golconda and the French in the 17th century, the East India Company under the British Raj, and is finally in the hands of the Andhra Pradesh government today.